hashicorp/sa-ssdp-aws/docs/PLATFORM.md

     max_ttl="720h"
 ```

-//TODO: this error comes back from `generate_lease`, why?:
+//TODO: the following error comes back from `generate_lease`, why?
+This has been raised with engineering.
+Awaiting response:

 ```sh
 WARNING!
 The following warnings were returned from Vault: